Archive of selected Georgian street art works. 2021-2023.

 The “Niko” movement provides financial resources, wall permits, support through social media, equipment, and a community of like-minded people.

 The “Niko” movement also plays a crucial role in enriching the local art scene by fostering collaborations between Georgian and foreign artists.
-It's nice to see how old or typical panel buildings are getting a new life with these festivals.
+These festivals vividly demonstrate how even typical panel buildings can be revitalized through art.
 Beyond aesthetics, the movement emphasizes the importance of street art as a platform for authors' experiments and social change.
 Its impact extends further to urban changes, especially when it comes to building and fostering community engagement.

 By blending tradition with modern street art, the artists of this movement, through their work, show that Pirosmani’s influence continues to inspire and resonate in today’s urban landscapes.
 When it comes to seeing all this diversity and feeling the scale of the work done, it is enough to go to several areas of Tbilisi or Batumi and other Georgian cities.
-It is noteworthy that the list of them only grows rapidly thanks to street art festivals.
-As a result, areas with murals often become the subject of investment interest.
+The list continues to expand rapidly, driven by street art festivals.
+As a result, areas featuring murals increasingly attract investment and public interest.

 Just as Niko Pirosmani’s art was deeply shaped by the social conditions of his time, often depicting the simplicity and struggles of rural life, the “Niko” movement carries forward this legacy by empowering artists to reflect contemporary societal themes in their work.
 The movement’s logo, a dog, is from Pirosmani’s painting "The Feast in a Grape Gazebo".
-It can be seen here the movement’s commitment to preserving and reinterpreting Georgian cultural heritage.
+It can be seen as symbolizing the movement’s effort to draw inspiration from Georgian cultural heritage, using a recognizable reference point.

-Tbilisi State University, known as Maglivi, has one of the buildings as a place where you can see a lot of works at the same time.
-It is reported that works change yearly since the “Niko” movement uses it as a “practice” ground for artists.
+Maglivi, known as a part of Tbilisi State University, is a place where you can see a lot of works at the same time.
+The works change annually, as the site functions as a practice ground for artists.

 The “Niko” movement is one of the guiding forces in spreading murals and graffiti all around the country.
 However, at the same time, it helps Georgia be represented on the global street art map.
 So, similar to the artistic transformation seen in Tbilisi, other Georgian cities have also undergone a metamorphosis in recent years.
 Even in the countryside, year by year, new artworks appear.
 All these efforts, without any doubt, have a positive outcome for both tourism and urban development in local cities.